 Utility District Guidelines for Securing a Sewer & Water Permit and Payment of Connection Fees

-Please make your payment of fees by check to the South Tahoe Public Utility District when you bring your plans for approval.
-Residential plans for projects in the County must include fire sprinkler plans designed by a California licensed fire sprinkler designer with the dedicated fire line and fire meter size listed on the plans.
+Please be prepared to pay your fees by check to the South Tahoe Public Utility District when you submit your plans for approval.
+Residential plans for projects requiring a fire sprinkler system must include fire sprinkler plans designed by a California licensed fire sprinkler designer with the dedicated fire line and fire meter size listed on the plans.

 |Size||Fire Capacity Charge||Water Capacity Charge|